transdigiware/blockchain/glossary.md

 ## CouchDB
 {: #glossary-couchdb}
-A document store that allows rich queries of data which is used for the state database in {{site.data.keyword.blockchainfull_notm}} Platform and Starter Plan networks.
-CouchDB is also an option for Enterprise Plan networks, along with LevelDB.
+A document store that can be used as the state database of your peers.
+Using CouchDB allows you to use rich queries and deploy indexes with your chaincode.

 ## Current state
 {: #glossary-current-state}